-As a G Suite administrator, you can map a URL to a site in Google Sites.
-This applies for both new and classic Sites.
-Instead of using sites.google.com/a/yourdomain.com/yoursitename, you can create short, easy-to-remember addresses for your public websites.
-You can create up to 2,000 custom site addresses with your G Suite account.
-After you map a URL to your site, you can also enable a naked domain address.
+As an administrator, you can map a URL to a site in Google Sites and classic Sites to create a short, easy-to-remember address for your public website.
+You can create up to 2,000 custom site addresses with your Google Workspace account.

-- Unlike classic Sites, the new Sites address mappings automatically supply domain-validated SSL certificates for secure connections.
+- In new Sites, address mappings automatically supply domain-validated SSL certificates for secure connections.
 You can't use other certificates.

 Requires having the Domain Settings administrator privilege.